 Once again, I’ll proofread the document to see whether any errors previously escaped my attention.

-Re-Submission to Client
+Processes for Re-Submission to Client

 I’ll send your final draft (perhaps marked “Master Copy”) to you for final review and approval.
 If you have requests for further revisions, we shall handle that in accordance with the terms of the contract, which determines whether the costs are covered or additional charges would be required to make more changes.